 Uruguay Traditional Food at Mercado del Puerto – Not for Vegetarians

 Uruguay has long been underrated.
 Winner of 2 of the first 4 Football (soccer) World Cups.
-A tiny nation of 3 million people (now) little Uruguay was able to defeat the might of Brazil in front of 200,000 Brazilians (yes that attendance figure is correct) to claim their second World Cup in 1950.
-They are a lovely people and still feel apologetic for beating Brazil in that match.
-Such a humble people!
+A tiny nation of 3 million people (now) little Uruguay was able to defeat the might of Brazil in front of 200,000 Brazilians (yes that attendance figure is correct).
+They then claimed their second World Cup in 1950.
+They are lovely people and still feel apologetic for beating Brazil in that match.
+Such humble people!

 El Palenque at Mercado del Puerto